nehirakdag/AmazingTheHorse/README.md

 # Procedurally Generated Unicursal Maze
 Procedural generation allows mazes of arbitrary size to be created.
 Depth-First Search is used to create a perfect maze, then walls are placed at each passage to make the maze unicursal.
-Each maze contains three alcoves that have mysterious keys.
+Each maze contains three alcoves each with mysterious keys.
 The player must pick up all three keys to be able to escape the underground passage.

 ### Random Maze 1
 ![alt text](https://github.com/nehirakdag/LookAtMyHorse/blob/master/Images/maze1.png)